Salem, Massachusetts: Electric car charge program

-Salem has eight stations where drivers can charge their electric cars.
+Salem has eight electric vehicle charging stations.
 Four are located at the Museum Place Mall near the Peabody Essex Museum and the other four are in the South Harbor garage across the street from the Salem Waterfront Hotel.
 The program started in January 2013 and will be free of charge for two years, allowing people to charge their electric cars and other electric vehicles for up to six hours.
 This program was paid for by a grant from the state of Massachusetts due to Salem's status as a Massachusetts Green Community.

 Healthcare

 Salem Hospital

 Salem Hospital, formerly North Shore Medical Center, is located in Salem and is the second largest community hospital system in Massachusetts.
 It offers comprehensive medical and surgical services and includes emergency/trauma departments, advanced cardiac surgery, and a birthplace.
 It includes Salem Hospital's main campus as well as outpatient care and urgent care.
 Salem Hospital's medical staff includes nearly 600 affiliated physicians representing primary care, family practice and 50 additional sub-specialties.

 The hospital is a general medical and surgical hospital, which has 395 beds.
 The hospital had 19,467 admissions in the latest year for which data are available.
 It performed 4,409 annual inpatient and 7,955 outpatient surgeries.
 Its emergency department had 90,149 visits in 2012.
 The helipad at Salem Hospital is a helicopter transportation hub, with multiple daily flights to hospitals all over Boston.

 Captain John Bertram (1796–1882) lived in Salem and is the founder of Salem Hospital.
 In 1873, Captain John Bertram gave a gift of $25,000 in cash, plus a brick mansion on Charter Street to create Salem Hospital.
 From the original building on Charter Street, Salem Hospital moved to the current location on Highland Avenue in 1917.
 After John Bertram died in March 1882, his widow donated their home, a mansion built in the High Style Italianate with brick and brownstone for materials at 370 Essex Street, and this became the Salem Public Library.
 In addition, the John Bertram House is now a home for the elderly.